achang17/One-Touch-Tracking/README.md

 * [testlog.js](./scripts/testlog.js) contains logging functions for testing.
 * [datautils.js](./scripts/datautils.js) is used by all scripts and contains functions for accessing and using the data provided by the UPS API.
 * [popup.js](./scripts/popup.js) is the primary script that drives the popup and contains the event listener for things that determine action

+# Adding Packages

+Package Name comes first and Tracking Number comes second.
+Data is stored with Package Name as key for the given Tracking Number, and names are reformatted to replace spaces with underscores.